 Jonathan Goldberg, Surdna Foundation: “Grants managers” is often an undefined role.
 My experience is that you have a large collection of really intelligent, thoughtful, talented people who often go unrecognized.
 And what PEAK offers this community is professionalization, a development of skills, and a confidence that allows people to lead in their organizations.

-Satonya: PEAK’s next 25 for me is about a more global reach for the organization.
+Fair: PEAK’s next 25 for me is about a more global reach for the organization.
 It is about deeper advocacy and influence.
-PEAK Grantmaking for me right now it is the beacon on the hill.
+PEAK Grantmaking for me right now is the beacon on the hill.